weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

         // highlight-start
         "text2vec-palm": {
           "apiEndpoint": "YOUR-API-ENDPOINT",             // Required.
 Replace with your value.
-          "projectID": "YOUR-GOOGLE-CLOUD-PROJECT-ID",    // Required.
+          "projectId": "YOUR-GOOGLE-CLOUD-PROJECT-ID",    // Required.
 Replace with your value.
           "modelId": "YOUR-GOOGLE-CLOUD-MODEL-ID",        // Optional.
 Defaults to `textembedding-gecko-001`.
         },
         // highlight-end